Thomas Mann Randolph Sr.: Early life

 Randolph was the only son of William Randolph III (1712–1745) and Maria Judith Page (died 1744), the daughter of Mann Page of the Rosewell plantation.
 The Randolph family of Virginia were among the First Families of Virginia.
 He was the grandson of Thomas Randolph of Tuckahoe and descendant of William Randolph (c.1650–1711).

 Randolph's parents were married in 1736 and her father provided a £2000 sterling dowry that was used to build an "elegant new two-story mansion.
-By 1742, Maria Page Randolph had died.
-William Randolph died in 1745.
+Maria Page Randolph died when this man was an infant, and his father in 1745.
 William Randolph stipulated in his will of late 1745 that he wanted his good friend Peter Jefferson and his first cousin and Peter's wife, Jane Randolph Jefferson, to take care of his son and two daughters at Tuckahoe Plantation and provide the children a good education until Thomas Mann Randolph came of age.
 Peter Jefferson also managed the plantation's business affairs.

 The Jeffersons left their residence at Shadwell, Virginia, with their three daughters and son, Thomas Jefferson, in 1746.
 (Note: Thomas Jefferson's earliest memory, according to family lore, was said to be a two or three year old boy being held securely by a trusted slave while riding on horseback and cushioned on a pillow as he was transported from Shadwell to Tuckahoe.)
 Second cousins, Randolph and Thomas Jefferson were close during their childhood at Tuckahoe.
 The boys were tutored at Tuckahoe on English spelling, grammar, and composition.
 (Note: The site of Thomas Jefferson's earliest education, a bronze plaque which stated "Here the discipline of his noble mind began," which was installed at Tuckahoe by the Commonwealth Chapter of the Daughters of the American Revolution.)
 Thomas Jefferson maintained relationships with his Randolph family members, particularly the Randolphs at Tuckahoe.
 (Note: His daughter Martha Jefferson later married Thomas Mann Randolph's son Thomas Mann Randolph Jr.)